cmiller112000/getdata-031-project/README.md

 http://www.jstatsoft.org/v59/i10/paper

-It is basically a process of cleaning a data set such that it be used to easily "manipulate, model, and visualize".
+It is basically a process of cleaning a data set such that it can be used to easily "manipulate, model, and visualize" your data.
 It is not a full blown data normalization process most database modelers may understand.
-It is enough 'tidying' to make the data usable from an analysis standpoiknt.
+It is enough 'tidying' to make the data usable from an analysis standpoint.
 As outlined in the paper above, a Tidy Data set is one that abides by the following principles:

 1. Each variable forms a column